Logo

 Theft of fundsAttackers gain access via phishing, malware, or social engineering and move assets away.

-Accounts frozen by custodial servicesAn exchange or platform can restrict access due to compliance flags, suspected compromise, or account disputes.
+Accounts frozen by custodial servicesAn exchange or platform may restrict access due to compliance flags, suspected compromise, or account disputes.

 Owner death without succession planWithout documented instructions or accessible backups, heirs may be unable to access the wallet.